hyperledger-archives/sawtooth-docs-archive/docs/1.2/architecture/injecting_batches_block_validation_rules.md

 parsed by the validator at the beginning of block publishing for each block and the appropriate injectors are loaded.

-This setting is controlled using the existing `Settings transaction family <../transaction_family_specifications/settings_transaction_family>`{.interpreted-text role="doc"}.
+This setting is controlled using the existing [Settings transaction family]({% link docs/1.2/transaction_family_specifications/settings_transaction_family.md
+%}).
 Take care when updating this setting, because an incorrect value may cause transaction families to behave incorrectly.

 # On-Chain Validation Rules